decentraland/documentation/content/creator/scene-editor/about-editor.md

 weight: 1
 ---

-The Scene Editor is a powerful tool that combines a simple no-code interface with the ability to write code to customize your scenes further.
+The Creator Hub includes a powerful Scene Editor that combines a simple no-code interface with the ability to write code to customize your scenes further.

 See [Creator Hub Installation]({{< ref "/content/creator/scene-editor/editor-installation.md" >}}) to get started.